Medically reviewed on Sep 14, 2018

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using conjugated estrogens for a short time.
 Any doctor or surgeon who treats you should know that you are using conjugated estrogens.

 Store at room temperature away from moisture, heat, and light.